We tried out the delicious local chicken and the popular Kawamata Shamo chicken!

 If you want to buy Kawamata Shamo, come to Kawamata!
 We can also order popular items

-In addition, although the selection is limited, you can also order them from the Kawamata Town Agriculture Promotion Corporation's online shop, Jidori-ya Honpo.
+You can also order them online from the Kawamata Town Agricultural Promotion Corporation's online shop, "Jidoriya Honpo," although the selection will be smaller.

 The Kawamata Shamo corner at Roadside Station Kawamata offers a wide variety of fresh meats, as well as flavorful smoked meats ranging from chicken fillets and livers to whole chickens, hot pot sets, roast chicken, jerky, and more.
 You'll be surprised at how many products there are just for Kawamata Shamo.
 You can also try freshly fried Shamo minced meat